particle-iot/docs/src/content/reference/device-os/firmware.md

 ```
 <!-- spark_wiring_thread.h 289 -->

 Lock the recursive mutex.
-If the mutex is already locked from a different thread, blocks the current thread until is is unlocked.
+If the mutex is already locked from a different thread, blocks the current thread until is unlocked.

 If the recursive mutex is already locked from this thread, the lock will proceed without blocking, and the resource will only be released when the last balanced `unlock()` is called.